cipto-hd/randcrypt/README.md

 # Usage

-To use randcrypt we must supply with minimally one argument (`length`), optionallly type `argument`:
+To use randcrypt we must supply with minimally one argument ie `length`, optionallly `type` argument:

 ```bash
 rc [length] [type]
 ```

+for example: `rc 32 base64`.

+Here are the possible types that we can use:

+- hex,
+- base64,
+- url-safe,
+- numeric,
+- distinguishable,
+- ascii-printable,
+- alphanumeric.

 For simple help about randcrypt, run randcrypt without any arguments: